solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 SELECT azure_ai.set_setting('azure_openai.subscription_key', '{api-key}');
 ```

-Verify the settings written into the configuration table:
+Verify the settings written in the configuration table:

 ```sql
 SELECT azure_ai.get_setting('azure_openai.endpoint');
 SELECT azure_ai.get_setting('azure_openai.subscription_key');
 ```

-The `azure_ai` extension is now connected to your Azure OpenAI account and ready to be used for generating vector embeddings.
+The `azure_ai` extension is now connected to your Azure OpenAI account and ready to generate vector embeddings.

 ### Populate the database with sample data

-To provide sample text data for generating vectors, this tutorial uses a small subset of the [BillSum dataset](https://github.com/FiscalNote/BillSum), which provides a list of United States Congressional and California state bills.
+This tutorial uses a small subset of the [BillSum dataset](https://github.com/FiscalNote/BillSum), which provides a list of United States Congressional and California state bills, to provide sample text data for generating vectors.
 The `bill_sum_data.csv` file containing these data can be downloaded from the [Azure Samples GitHub repo](https://github.com/Azure-Samples/Azure-OpenAI-Docs-Samples/blob/main/Samples/Tutorials/Embeddings/data/bill_sum_data.csv).

 To host the sample data in the database, create a table named `bill_summaries`.